 To match Colors settings, for instance, copy the hex code (e.g. #3c3c3c) and paste it to the same field in the new version.

 Next, you'll need to migrate any custom code added to your Liquid files.
 Ideally, custom code will be documented so you can easily find it.
 However, if this is not the case, you can use the file comparison tool Diffchecker to help you remember where you've added custom code.

 Follow the link to Diffchecker.
 Copy and paste the liquid file that had custom code added to it into the Original Text field.
 Then copy and paste the corresponding file of the new version into the Changed Text field.
 Click Find Difference.

 Any apps that add code to your theme's files will need to be reinstalled.
-This can be an automatic or manual process depending on the app, so confirm with the app's developer whether removing and adding the app again is enough to connect with the new version.
+This can be an automatic or manual process depending on the app, so confirm with the app's developer whether removing and adding the app is enough to connect with the new version.

-Find the app documentation through the Apps Store to follow the installation instructions.
+Find the app documentation through the App Store to follow the installation instructions.
 If you're unfamiliar with this process, you can go to Apps and click View details to find the support email for that Shopify app.